astropy/astropy/docs/io/fits/usage/image.rst

 HDU can be used to alleviate such memory problems.

+With ``astropy``'s improved support for memory-mapping, the sections feature is not as necessary as it used to be for handling large images stored in local files.
+However, it remains very useful in the following circumstances:

-With ``astropy``'s improved support for memory-mapping, the sections feature is not as necessary as it used to be for handling very large images.
-However, if the image's data is scaled with non-trivial BSCALE/BZERO values, accessing the data in sections may still be necessary under the current implementation.
+* If the image's data is scaled with non-trivial BSCALE/BZERO values, accessing the data in sections may still be necessary under the current implementation.
-Memmap is also insufficient for loading images larger than 2 to 4 GB on a 32-bit system — in such cases it may be necessary to use sections.
+* Memory mapping is insufficient for loading images larger than 2 to 4 GB on a 32-bit system — in such cases it may be necessary to use sections.
+* Memory mapping does not work for accessing remote FITS files.
+  In this case sections may be your only option.
+See :ref:`astropy:fits_io_cloud`.

 Example
 -------